rasmuse/bnf-faostat/README.md

 - No fixation estimate for vegetable legumes (string beans, etc).
 - No fixation estimate for forage legumes due to lack of data on areas and harvests.

-This code was used to estimate cropland biological nitrogen fixation for the 2022 release of the FAOSTAT soil nutrient budgets (FAO 2022a, 2022b).
+This code was used to estimate cropland biological nitrogen fixation for the 2022-2024 releases of the FAOSTAT soil nutrient budgets (FAO 2022a, 2022b).

+In 2024, a minor adjustment was made to constrain harvest index (HI) values to the span [0.1, 0.5], based on the span of underlying HI data shown in the supplementary materials to the paper by Herridge et al. (2022).
+In a small number of instances, unusually low grain yields led to extreme results of the log(grain yield) calculation defined in the model by Herridge et al. (2022).
+This adjustment avoids negative BNF rates for individual crops.
+The change has a negligible effect on overall results for cropland BNF (< 0.01% difference globally).

 ## How to access the data